Mark Loveys, Exonet founder

 On 1st April 2014, Enprise Group acquired Datagate Innovation Ltd, a developer of Cloud software developer of Billing and Analytical portals for Telco and Utility companies.
 Later that year we hired Steve Southon to be the Chief Operating Officer for Datagate.
 Steve formerly had similar roles with PC Direct, Exonet and Sealegs.

 On the 1st December 2014, Enprise Group shifted its listing from the Australian NSX exchange to the New Zealand NZAX exchange under the same code "ENS".

-Enprise today has the following profitable and growing operations and employs around 50 staff in New Zealand and Australia.
+At that point in time, Enprise Group had the following operations and employed around 50 staff in New Zealand and Australia.

 In September 2015, Enprise Group decided that, being an early-stage Cloud business, Datagate would require support from external investors and those external investors would typically want to invest directly in to Datagate, as apart from Enprise Group.
 For that reason, we paved the way for external investors to invest in to Datagate and I decided that I would step down from my role as CEO of Enprise Group to work alongside Steve Southon and his team as CEO of Datagate.
 I also elected to invest in Datagate myself, along with the first round of external investors.